thewca/wca-regulations/wca-regulations.md

     - 3h3) Any modifications to a puzzle that result in poor performance by a competitor are not grounds for additional attempts.
     - 3h4) For Clock, the following modifications are permitted:
         - 3h4a) Customs "inserts" (the same shape and size as the traditional paper inserts) are permitted, at the discretion of the WCA Delegate.
 The inserts must have a clear indication of 12 o'clock that matches the original inserts.
-        - 3h4b) Puzzle design customizations that do not give an unfair advantage may be permitted, at the discretion of the WCA Delegate (e.g. checkerboard pattern clocks, faces with a custom design, tape on the side of the clock).
+        - 3h4b) Puzzle design customizations that do not give an unfair advantage may be permitted, at the discretion of the WCA Delegate (e.g. checkerboard pattern clocks, faces with a custom design, tape on the side of the Clock).
         - 3h4c) Customizations which distinguish pins from other pins of the same side are permitted, at the discretion of the WCA Delegate.
         - 3h4d) Logos anywhere on the puzzle, as long as the inner clock faces remain uncovered.
     - 3h5) On Clock, loose pins (i.e. pins that can toggle or recede using gravity instead of being directly pressed) are not considered reasonable wear, and these puzzles must not be permitted.